We are Musicians

 Intent

-The intention of the music curriculum at Asquith Primary is to help children to feel that they are musical and to develop a life-long love of music.
-We focus on developing the skills, knowledge and understanding what children need in order to become confident performers, composers and listeners.
+The intention of the music curriculum at Asquith Primary is to ensure that every child sees themselves as a musician and develops a lifelong love and appreciation of music.
+We focus on developing the skills, knowledge and understanding that children need in order to become confident performers, composers and listeners.
 Our curriculum introduces children to music from all around the world and across generations, teaching children to respect and appreciate the music of all traditions and communities.

 Implementation